FIAF/modelling-workshops/classes/fiafcore-work.md

 **1.3.1 Identifier**
 **1.3.1.1 Identifier Type**

-Modelling in RDF/OWL does factor in some different considerations from how you would work if you were modelling for a traditional CMS, for instance for implementing identifier in a CMS you would normally want a section with two fields: 'Identifier type':'Wikidata' and 'identifier code/id':'Q1421747', or more simply 'wikidata id':'Q1421747'.
+Working with RDF/OWL involves slightly different modelling considerations than working with a traditional CMS.
+A traditional implementation of identifier would involve two fields: 'Identifier type':'Wikidata' and 'Identifier code':'Q1421747', or more simply 'Wikidata ID':'Q1421747'.

-In RDF, your "type" is an inherent part of declaring the existence of an identifier, so you would be more likely to do something like http://collections.cinematheque.qc.ca/recherche/oeuvres/fiche/2082 > hasIdentifier > blank node to represent the Wikidata identifier for this work (type: WikidataIdentifier) > hasIdentifierText > Q1421747.
+In RDF, *type* is an inherent part of declaring the existence of an entity, so you would do something like `http://collections.cinematheque.qc.ca/recherche/oeuvres/fiche/2082` > `hasIdentifier` > `blank node to represent the Wikidata identifier for this work (of type "Wikidata Identifier")` > `hasIdentifierText` > `Q1421747`.
+A blank node is a placeholder to show that there is a concrete entity which we are talking about (in this case "the wikidata identifier which corresponds with this work"), but we would not give this entity itself its own id.

-A shorter option would be to drop the blank node, so http://collections.cinematheque.qc.ca/recherche/oeuvres/fiche/2082 > hasWikidataIdentifier > Q1421747, but I personally much prefer the extended model as it allows you to non-destructively allow further data statements against the "entity which is Cinémathèque-québécoise-wikidata-id-for-picnic-at-hanging-rock" (eg "true as of time") in the future if you wish to extend the ontology.
+A shorter option would be to drop the blank node, so `http://collections.cinematheque.qc.ca/recherche/oeuvres/fiche/2082` > `hasWikidataIdentifier` > `Q1421747`, but I prefer the extended version as it allows non-destructive ontology editing in the future, easpecially if you wished to extend the model (e.g. "true as of time").

-Below the connection between `work` and `identifier` entity are expressed.
+Below is the connection between `work` and `identifier` classes.

 ```ttl
 <https://fiafcore.org/ontology/hasIdentifier> a owl:ObjectProperty ;